jon49/node-require-dir/README.md

 var result = requiredir(directoryName, namePredicate, recursive);
 ```

-- **directoryName**: A string containing the name of the directory you want to include.
+- **directoryName**: A string containing the name of the directory you want to
+    include.
-- **namePredicate**: A function that ommits a module if it returs false.
+- **namePredicate**: (optional: identity) A function that ommits a module if it
+    returns false.
 It also lets you modify the module name as presented in the example.
-- **recursive**: Whether to recursively recurse the contents of the directory;
+- **recursive**: (optional: false) Whether to recursively recurse the contents
+    of the directory;

+note that this function is not polymorphic, if you don't want to use a `predicate` but want to use
+`recursive` you must pass an argument, like `null` or `_.identity`.

 ## Testing